Yozy855/password_ai/README.md

 Limitations:

 Currently our program's accuracy is not where we would like it to be.
+Training it on more data and altering some parameters might contribute to a higher accuracy.